-Marvin Anderson was just 18 years old when he was arrested, convicted and sentenced to serve 210 years for a rape he did not commit.
-In 1983, an all-white jury convicted him based on a mistaken identification by the victim.
-While Anderson was adamant that he was innocent from the very beginning, it took more than 15 years for DNA testing to clear his name.
+Marvin Anderson was only 18 years old when he was arrested, convicted, and sentenced to serve 210 years for a rape he did not commit.
+In December of 2001, more than 15 years after he was convicted, DNA testing proved his innocence.

-On July 17, 1982, the victim, a young white woman, was approached by a young black male on a bicycle.
-The man brutally raped and sodomized her, threatening her with a gun for more than two hours.
-During the attack, the perpetrator told the victim that he had a white girlfriend.
+In 1982, a young black man brutally raped a young white woman in Hanover County, Virginia.
+During the assault, the perpetrator told the victim he had a white girlfriend.
 Anderson became a suspect solely because police knew he had lived with a white woman.

-He had no criminal record, so police had to use a color photo taken from Anderson’s employee identification card in the photo array shown to the victim.
-His was the only photo in the array that was in color, and the victim picked him out.
-A live lineup was held shortly thereafter, and she identified him again.
-Despite the identification, Anderson differed from the victim’s initial description of the perpetrator in significant ways – he had a dark complexion, was clean-shaven, and had no scratches on his face.
-Moreover, several alibi witnesses placed him at home at the time of the crime.
+Since Anderson had no criminal record, police used a color photo taken from his employee identification card in the photo array they showed the victim.
+She selected his picture—the only color photo in the array.
+After viewing his photo, she selected him in a lineup.
+It didn’t matter that he differed from the victim’s initial description of the perpetrator—he had a dark complexion, was clean shaven, and had no scratches on his face—or that several alibi witnesses placed at home.
+He was charged with the crime.

 At the time, there was another suspect named John Otis Lincoln.
 However, police ruled him out when the victim selected Anderson’s photograph.
 By 1988, Lincoln had confessed to the crime, but a judge did not find him credible and refused to release Anderson.